5 Reproducibility of Results

 CRAN is a fantastic place and it brings R to us!

 However, it essentially forces a user to always use the newest versions of packages.
 Packages on CRAN do change on a constant basis and no one ensures that the new packages work with packages that already are installed on your computer.
 System administrators in companies, having to handle R installations, do know that pain.
-The normal user is seldom confronted with that - except in the case that he or she has to reproduce a specific result that was generated on an old R installation.
+The normal user is seldom confronted with that - except in the case that he or she has to reproduce a specific result that was generated on an old R installation - or simply on a colleagues computer.

 The use of CRAN should be avoided at all costs in a corporate environment and should be limited to personal or experimental installations.